About the Artisans

 Engagement Gift

-In 1929, as they were walking together, his mother admired a Crucifix in a shop window.
-Later, he gave it to her as an engagement gift.
+In 1929, as the young couple was walking together, Catharina admired a Crucifix in a shop window.
+Later, Nicolaas gave it to her as an engagement gift.

 Canada